SivaSai528/Data-Science-with-Python/README.md

 Here all the Programs in Data science with python has been coded

 Lab:

 Experiment 1:

 a) Python Basics: Your first program, Types Expressions and Variables String Operations

 b) Python Data Structures: Lists and Tuples Sets,and Dictionaries

-c) Python Programming Fundamentals: Conditions and Branching Loops, Functions, Objects and Classes
+c) Python Programming Fundamentals: Conditions and Branching Loops, Functions,Objects and Classes

-d) Working with Data in Python: Reading files with open, Writing files with open, Loading data with Pandas, Working with and Saving data with Pandas
+d) Working with Data in Python: Reading files with open, Writing files with open,Loading data with Pandas, Working with and Saving data with Pandas

-e) Working with Numpy Arrays: Numpy 1d Arrays, Numpy 2d Arrays Experimen 2:
+e) Working with Numpy Arrays: Numpy 1d Arrays, Numpy 2d Arrays

+Experimen 2:

 a) Importing Datasets: Learning Objectives, Understanding the Domain, Understanding the Dataset, Python package for data science, Importing and Exporting Data in Python, Basic Insights from Datasets